The notary statement needs to reflect the date you completed the notary act, which in this example is 6/15/20XX. You may not use a date in the past.

 You may notarize a document from another state if your customer appears before you in Pennsylvania and the notary wording (certificate of notarial act) meets Pennsylvania RULONA standards.

-An apostille is used by foreign governments to authenticate an official signature on a document.
-Instructions for obtaining an apostille can be found on the Pennsylvania Department of State’s website.
+Instructions for obtaining an apostille can be found on the Pennsylvania Department of State website.

-If your stamp is only placed on the document one time, only one journal entry is required, regardless of how many signatures are notarized.
+If you place your signature and official stamp on the document one time, only one journal entry is required, regardless of how many signatures are notarized.

 No, each notarization requires a separate journal entry.
 Every time you sign and place your official stamp you are required to make a separate and complete journal entry.

-Pennsylvania law (20 Pa.C.S.
-Section 5601) states, if a power of attorney is signed by mark or by another individual on behalf of the signer, it must be witnessed by two individuals who are 18 or older.
+If a power of attorney is signed by mark or by another individual on behalf of the signer, the signature must be witnessed by two individuals who are 18 or older.
+(20 Pa.C.S.
+Section 5601)

-When you change jobs, you should take your stamp and journal with you.
+When you change jobs, you must take your stamp and journal with you.

-The law Section 318(a)(1)) states, a notary public is responsible for the security of their stamping device.
+RULONA Section 318(a)(1) states, a notary public is responsible for the security of their stamping device.
 A notary public may not allow another individual to use the device to perform a notarial act.

-The law Section 319(h)(3)(ii)) states, a journal may not be surrendered to an employer of the notary public upon termination of employment.
+RULONA Section 319(h)(2) and (3)(ii) states a journal is the exclusive property of the notary public and may not be surrendered to an employer of the notary public upon termination of employment.

 You may not act as the notary and a witness when the signature of the witness needs to be notarized.
 You may not act as the notary and a witness for a power of attorney.